valboz/VBMicrolensing/docs/python/BinarySources.md

 <img src="figures/BinarySource__xallarap_sources.png" width = 400>

 This parameterization has the advantage of being a direct extension of the static binary source one.
 The mass ratio and the radius of the secondary sources are calculated using mass-radius-luminosity relations starting from the flux ratio, as explained before.
-If we have a dark secondary component, we must set `VBM.turn_off_secondary_source = True`, otherwise, both components will contribute to the total flux.
+If we set `VBM.turn_off_secondary_source = True` the secondary component will be dark, otherwise, both components will contribute to the total flux.

 The coordinates of the second source at time $t_0$ are calculated as follows: